Bartlebys/Bartleby/BartlebyCLI/bartleby/README.md

 # Barteby's CLI
 Is a CommandLine tool that allow to create and update bartleby's apps.
-It is written in Swift 2.X and php.
+It is written in Swift 3.X

 # Commands